Dark Star (film): Special effects

 O'Bannon created many of the special effects.
 Ron Cobb designed the ship, O'Bannon and Greg Jein did the model work, and Bob Greenberg did the animation.
-Cobb drew the original ship design on a napkin while eating at the International House of Pancakes.
+Cobb drew the original ship design on a napkin while eating at an International House of Pancakes restaurant.
+In 2023, the model of the ship was sold to an unnamed bidder for $40,000 USD.

 To depict the transit of the Dark Star into hyperspace, O'Bannon devised an animated effect in which the stars in the background turn into streaks of light while the ship appears to be motionless.
 He achieved this by tracking the camera while leaving the shutter open.
 This is considered to be the first depiction in cinema history of a spaceship jumping into hyperspace.
 It is thought that O'Bannon was influenced by the striking "star gate" sequence created by Douglas Trumbull for 2001: A Space Odyssey (1968).
 The same effect was later employed in Star Wars (1977).

 Soundtrack

 Dark Star's score mainly consists of electronic music created by Carpenter, using a modular synthesizer.
 In 1980, subsequent to the film's re-release the previous year, a soundtrack album was released, containing not only music, but also sound effects and dialogue from the film.
 The album was remastered for a limited 2016 vinyl rerelease, which included an additional seven-inch record containing remakes and other bonus tracks.

 The song played during the opening and closing credits is "Benson Arizona".
 It concerns a man who travels the galaxy at the speed of light, while missing his beloved back on Earth.
 The music was written by Carpenter, and the lyrics by Bill Taylor.
 The lead vocalist was John Yager, a college friend of Carpenter.
 Yager was not a professional musician, "apart from being in a band in college".
+Benson, Arizona is a real-life location, and has named a county road "Dark Star Road" in honor of the film.
+Additionally, the Valhalla Supermassive VST reverb/delay audio processing unit includes a preset called "Benson Arizona" in tribute to the movie.